qalqi/react-native-audiosprites/README.md

 audiosprite --output audiosprite --format howler --loop "bg_music" --path ./src/__tests__/ Sound_1.m4a Sound_2.m4a Sound_3.m4a Sound_4.m4a bg_music.wav
 ```

-When you play a looping sound, it will play continuously until you stop it.
+When you play a looping sound, it will play continuously until you stop it using the `player.stop()` method.
 The looping functionality is supported on both web and mobile platforms.

 Then, you can use the `AudioSpritePlayer` to play the sounds from the sprite.